 For services, the key is measuring hard and soft indicators of health, and giving family members and referral sources as clear a picture as possible of the impact of quality home care on an individual’s care plan.
 For caregivers, we focus on retention by providing top-level training and ongoing education and ensuring caregivers are able to stay at the jobs they love with sufficient wages and hours.”

-Being able to show a strong personal credit score goes a long way in showing a potential lender that you’re a responsible borrower worth taking a chance on.
-Your credit history shows your lender how you’ve dealt with other credit accounts you’ve been given in the past.
-This is why it’s important to have the highest score you possibly can when you apply.
+Being able to show a strong personal credit score goes a long way in showing a potential lender you’re a responsible borrower worth taking a chance on.
+Your credit history shows your lender how you’ve dealt with past credit accounts.
+Therefore it’s important to have the highest score you can when you apply.

-Showing that you’ve made the decision in the past to make your credit payments is a good indicator that you’ll do the same thing in the future with your next loan.
+Showing you’ve decided in the past to make your credit payments is a good indicator you’ll do the same thing with your next loan.

 3. Convince Lenders You Can Deal With Unexpected Circumstances

-Lenders need to be convinced that you’ll pay their loan payment first, no matter what happens.
-In home healthcare it can be difficult knowing when you’re going to lose a patient and take a dip in revenue.
-If your business is struggling to get new patients then it might be time to think about a new sales and marketing strategy.
+You need to convince lenders you’ll pay your loan payment first, no matter what happens.
+In the home healthcare industry it can be difficult knowing when you will lose a patient and take a dip in revenue.
+If your business is struggling to get new patients, then it might be time to think about a new sales and marketing strategy.

-The home healthcare industry is booming and it can be difficult keeping up with the rapid growth opportunities and hiring demands.
-You need quick financing options you can access to help when growth opportunities become available.
-Your best loan option is going to be a short term loan because it will provide up to $500k in financing with the quickest funding time.
+The home healthcare industry is booming and it can be difficult to keep up with the rapid growth opportunities and hiring demands.
+You need quick home healthcare business funding options you can access to help when growth opportunities become available.
+Your best loan option will be a short-term loan because it will provide up to $500,000 with the quickest funding time.

-OnDeck offers short term business loans up to $500k.
-You can qualify if you have a 500+ credit score, 1+ year in business, and $100k+ in annual business revenue.
-Their online application only takes 10 minutes and you can be funded in as quick as 1 day.
+OnDeck offers short-term business loans up to $500,000.
+You can qualify if you have a 600 or higher credit score, at least one year in business, and $100,000 or more in annual business revenue.
+Its online application only takes 10 minutes and you can get funding in as little as one business day.